technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 #### Python environment (venv)
 We recommend running all workshop exercises in a Python virtual environment, just as you did in Aptem Module 3.1 (automated tests) and the testing-mini-project (https://github.com/corndel-ai/testing-mini-project).

-- Create and activate a venv (macOS/Linux):
+- Create and activate a venv (macOS/Linux, including Codespaces):
   - `python -m venv .venv`
   - `source .venv/bin/activate`
-- Windows:
+- OR on Windows:
   - `python -m venv .venv`
   - `.\\.venv\\Scripts\\activate`

-- Upgrade pip and install dependencies:
+Then upgrade pip and install dependencies:
 - `python -m pip install --upgrade pip`
 - `pip install -r requirements.txt`

 > “A virtual environment is a directory that contains a Python installation for a particular version of Python, plus a number of additional packages.” — [Real Python: Python Virtual Environments: A Primer](https://realpython.com/python-virtual-environments-a-primer/)